coxmediagroup/uidev-assignment-extended/README.md

 You will render the headline list content are of the web page via an Angluar directive (ng-repeat).
 Use the Angular directive ng-class to format the background color of the list.

+####Less preprocessor

+You will be modifying some global variables and recompiling the bootstrap CSS files.

+- Add your global variable changes to the file uidev-assignment/less/variables-newstalk.less
+- The following global variable changes need to be made:
+	- change the gutter width to 20px
+	- change the large screen width (screen-lg) to 1284px
+	- change the medium screen width (screen-md) to 1024px

 ####Design attributes

 - For most visual elements, you are provided with details on styling below.